NuVu at MIT Design Studios Residential Program

 Note: Students will be at NuVu Studio every weekday no later than 8:55am.

 Each weekend, students will go on various trips throughout the Cambridge-Boston area.
-Trip departure and return times vary, but generally leave after breakfast and return by evening time.
+Trip departure and return times vary, but generally students and RA leave after breakfast and return by evening time.

 09:00am-11:00am Breakfast (Optional)

 09:30pm-10:00pm Final Check-in